 In a rapidly growing, competitive online streaming industry, Google knew that they had to offer something unique with YouTube TV in order to remain competitive.
 Well, while the service is quite young, it already offers some impressive features.
 Some key YouTube TV features include:

-- Live TV without Cable – watch many of your favorite TV shows, movies, sports, news and more – all LIVE, without cable TV!
+- Live TV without Cable – watch many of your favorite TV shows, movies, sports, news and more from any channel on the YouTube TV channel lineup – all LIVE, without cable TV!

 - No contract – you’ll never have to commit, as you pay month-to-month and can cancel at any time.